|Team||Rank||Last Week||Change||Power||Schedule||Adjusted Power|

-NHL Power Rankings
+What Are NHL Power Rankings?

-How NHL Power Rankings made?
+How are NHL Power Rankings created?

-We crunch that against a strength of schedule number that balances out the rough edges because a team beating up on lousy competition should not be climbing the power ladder faster than a team playing tough competition.
-At some point, that 'hot' team is going to crash and burn and you’re going to know exactly when and why.
-That's when savvy hockey bettors make their cash.
+We crunch that against a strength-of-schedule number that balances out the rough edges because a team beating up on lousy competition should not be climbing the power ladder faster than a team playing tough competition.
+At some point, that “hot” team is going to crash and burn and you’re going to know exactly when and why -- that’s when savvy hockey bettors make their cash.

 We run the stats on offense and defense for every game and display the findings; the final product is a truer picture of the strongest teams in the NHL, top to bottom.
 That list should help you judge the best odds on an NHL moneyline, OVER/UNDER, or puckline.